OpenSTEF/openstef/docs/source/index.rst

 ##################################

-OpenSTEF is a comprehensive library for creating short term forecasts for the energy sector.
+OpenSTEF is a library for creating short term forecasts for the energy sector.
 It contains all components for the machine learning pipeline required to make a forecast.

 Install